Consistency of Oblique Decision Tree and its Boosting and Random Forest: Consistency of ODT

-The second fact is that the directions searched in the ODT algorithm indeed can play the role of those in the universal approximation \eqref{ridgefunctionm} or those directions in $ m_{\epsilon}(x) $.
-The third fact is the consistency results of CART or RF for the additive model proved by \cite{scornet2015consistency} and that if $\theta_1, \theta_2, ... $ are known $ m_{\epsilon}(x) $ indeed has an additive structure.
-The details of the proofs are given below.
-Let us start with several lemmas.
+The second fact is that the directions searched in the ODT algorithm can indeed play the role of those in the universal approximation \eqref{ridgefunctionm} or those directions in $ m_{\varepsilon}(x) $.
+The third fact is the consistency results of CART or RF for the additive model proved by \cite{klusowski2021universal}.
+Note that $ m_{\varepsilon}(x) $ indeed has an additive structure if $\theta_1, \theta_2, ... $ are known.
+Putting these facts together, the consistency result is given below.